Running WRF¶

 Note

-Code compiled with the “preset moves” option will not support static nested runs or the vortex-following option.
+Code compiled with the “preset moves” option does not support static nested runs or the vortex-following option.

 num_moves |